 Overall, it's a fun anime with action, drama, mystery, and quick-moving plots that keep you hooked!

 My Last Day

 Though it's not an anime series, it's a short video showing the crucifixion of Christ in excellent animation.

 I highly recommend it, as it's a powerful display of what it might have looked like to see the Son of God take the cross, be crucified by the Romans, and how He left the grave.

 Yes, it's a manga, but it's very well done.
-I am a proponent that if Christians are going to be involved in the creative arts (music, art, writing, etc.), we should do our best.
+I am a proponent that if Christians are involved in the creative arts (music, art, writing, etc.), we should do our best.

-This series of manga goes from Genesis until I believe revelation, each volume dealing with a different section in the bible.
-This one deals with the coming of Jesus Christ, His miracles, and preaching the kingdom on Earth, death, and resurrection.
+This manga series goes from Genesis through Revelation, each volume dealing with a different section in the bible.
+This one deals with the coming of Jesus Christ, His miracles, preaching the kingdom on Earth, death, and resurrection.